lightning/bolts/02-peer-protocol.md

 alters the fee, and MAY send a `commitment_signed` message which doesn't change the commitment transaction other than the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).
-A node MUST include one `htlc-signature` for every HTLC transaction corresponding to BIP69 lexicographic ordering of the commitment transaction.
+A node MUST include one `htlc_signature` for every HTLC transaction corresponding to BIP69 lexicographic ordering of the commitment transaction.

 A receiving node MUST fail the channel if `signature` is not valid for its local commitment transaction once all pending updates are applied.
-A receiving node MUST fail the channel if `num-htlcs` is not equal to the number of HTLC outputs in the local commitment transaction once all pending updates are applied.
-A receiving node MUST fail the channel if any `htlc-signature` is not valid for the corresponding HTLC transaction.
+A receiving node MUST fail the channel if `num_htlcs` is not equal to the number of HTLC outputs in the local commitment transaction once all pending updates are applied.
+A receiving node MUST fail the channel if any `htlc_signature` is not valid for the corresponding HTLC transaction.

 A receiving node MUST respond with a `revoke_and_ack` message.